MaxWallstedt/maxserver/README.md

 This directory contains maxserver.

-maxserver is small C library for easily creating a multi-threaded server.
+maxserver is small C library for easily creating a multi-threaded TCP server.

 If you use the default install prefix `$HOME`, add the following to